 He wants to not look me in the eye.

-Anyway, so I'm talking to him really calmly, but also then screaming for help, and then talking to him really calmly, telling him to stay away from me.
+Anyway, so I'm talking to him really calmly, but also then screaming for help and then talking to him really calm and telling him to stay away from me.

 And then he said to me, I'm really sorry, he said, I can't help myself.

-So at this point, I'm thinking I've basically been saved by these two Mexican guys, because they were I could never have defended myself against this bloke because about six foot five.
+So at this point, I'm thinking I've basically been saved by these two Mexican guys because I could never have defended myself against this book, it's about six foot five.

 So I thought, well, I ought to call the police, even though really nothing's happened.

-You know, and I don't call the police, you know.
+You know, and I don't call the police.

-I think most I don't believe in the police anymore either.
+You know, I think most, I don't believe in the police anymore either.

-But I did think, well, if he's waiting, if he's gone back to wait outside his van, I should probably just make sure he's gone before my housemate walks home.
+But I did think, well, if he's waste, if he's gone back to wait outside his van, I should probably just make sure he's gone before my housemate walks in.

-So I called the police, and this is the pointless pouring story.
+So I called the police, and this is the point, this boring story.

-So they burst in and they're all there with their weapons, which is unnerving for somebody like me anyway, because I'm English and um and I well, you know, I just got jumped on my way home basically.
+So they burst in and they're all there with their weapons, which I'm nerving for somebody like me anyway, because I'm English.

 And it was surreal because I could see that they were all acting as if they were on television.